Paul Digby

-Paul Andrew Digby (born 2 February 1995) is an English professional footballer who plays as a midfielder for club Dundee.
-He has previously played for Barnsley, Ipswich Town, Mansfield Town, Forest Green Rovers, Stevenage and Cambridge United.
+Paul Andrew Digby (born 2 February 1995) is an English professional footballer who plays as a central midfielder for EFL League Two club Colchester United.

 Club career

 Barnsley

 Digby started his career in the youth team at Barnsley and won the Most Promising Academy player in 2008, whilst playing the club's under-13 side.
 Paul won the award again in 2011 after his fine showings for the under 16's.

 He signed a two-year scholarship with the club in the summer of 2011.
 He was brought into first-team action on 27 September 2011 in a 1–1 draw with Derby County in the Football League Championship.
 He came on for the injured David Perkins in the 33rd minute.
 In doing so he became the club's fourth youngest ever player at 16 years and 244 days.
 Digby went on to play three more times that season, his full debut coming at home against Birmingham on 21 February.
 Despite Birmingham City winning 3–1 the midfielder, who had just turned 17, put in a man of the match performance.
 Digby finished the 2011–12 season, making four appearances.

 In the 2012–13 season, Digby signed a new contract with the club, keeping him until 2015 and switched number shirt from 32 to 17 ahead of a new season.
 Though he appeared in the substitute bench for three matches in the 2012–13 season, Digby, however, suffered a hip problem, resulting him absence for most of the season.

 Ahead of the 2013–14 season, Digby signed another contract extension with the club, keeping him until 2017.
-Digby made his first 2013-14 appearance of the season, where he made his first start, in a 1–0 loss against Blackpool on 10 August 2013.
+Digby made his first 2013–14 appearance of the season, where he made his first start, in a 1–0 loss against Blackpool on 10 August 2013.
 However, Digby made five appearances of the 2013–14 season.

 The 2014–15 season saw Digby making his first appearance on 16 August 2014, in a 2–1 win over Crewe Alexandra.
 Digby got a handful of first team appearances, making eleven appearances, due to player injuries despite his international commitment.
 The 2015–16 season saw Digby make his only appearance of the season against Fleetwood Town on 24 October 2014.